-2. Most Nuns are under-educated for the work they do
+Most African nuns are under-educated for the work they do

-The single biggest hurdle they have is a lack of education and skills needed to make a larger impact.
-Many African Nuns lack higher education credentials or professional preparation; some lack even the secondary school qualifications required for entry to higher education.
+The single biggest hurdle that nuns face in their ministry work is a lack of education and skills needed to make a larger impact.
+Many lack higher education credentials or professional preparation; some lack even the secondary school qualifications required for entry to higher education.